Waikato/tiny-weka/README.md

 that just contains the bare minimum API without any package manager, PMML, XML or user interface related code.

+In contrast to the regular Weka source code, which is released under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.txt), this code is released under the [MIT](LICENSE) license.

 ## Code base

 The code base of *tiny-weka* is synced (manually) with Weka's subversion repository,